Death's Door (The Avengers): Production

-Production for the episode was completed on 7 June 1967 and it was first broadcast in the Grampian region of the ITV network on Wednesday 4 October 1967.
+Filming for the episode was completed on 7 June 1967 and it was first broadcast in the Grampian region of the ITV network on Wednesday 4 October 1967.
 ABC Weekend Television, who commissioned the show for ITV, broadcast it in its own regions three days later on Saturday 7 October.
 The episode was produced by Albert Fennell and Brian Clemens and Executive Producer Julian Wintle, and the production set was designed by Robert Jones.
 The conference center featured in the episode was shot at the Royal Masonic Senior School.

 Reception

 The episode is strongly based around the concept of surrealism.
 In fact, Tom Soter believes that the dreams were inspired by the Salvador Dalí sequence in Alfred Hitchcock's Spellbound (1945).
 The Avengers Forever! website acknowledged that a number of people do not rate the episode very highly, but remarked that "it is a very clever story, with some great twists and a nice little nail-biter in the middle.
 If I was forced to make gripe, it would be the lack of a real diabolical mastermind; but the especially effective nightmare-perspective scenes, populated by spooky "faceless dream men," more than make up for that."